Skip to main content

 Still not sure which catheter option is right for you?
 Contact us today and speak with a trained catheter specialist who can help you decide which insurance-covered intermittent catheter is best for your unique circumstances.
 Your health is too important to risk not using the right catheter product.

-Disclaimer: Please note that this post is not to be taken as medical advice.
-This information should not be used in place of the recommendations and medical advice of your professional healthcare provider.
+Disclaimer: Please note that this post is not medical advice.
+This information should not be used in place of your professional healthcare provider’s recommendations and medical advice.

 Sources: Bennett CJ, Young MN and Darrington H. PubMed.
 1995.